nginxinc/nginx-gateway-fabric/site/content/installation/running-on-openshift.md

 - [Installation with Helm]({{< relref "installation/installing-ngf/helm.md" >}})

 Please follow the instructions in the referenced setup, until you get to running a `helm install` command.
-When you do, please add the following flag `--set onOpenshift=true` to whichever `helm install` command you are using.
+When you do, please add the following flag `--set platform=openshift` to whichever `helm install` command you are using.
 This will give NGF the correct RBAC permissions to bind to the SCC.

 ## Getting Started with NGINX Gateway Fabric